spekulatius/laravel-commonmark-blog/README.md

 There are several SEO-improvements included or easily configurable via extensions:

- - Meta-tags, Twitter Card and Facebook Open-Graph from the post-frontmatter or global
+ - Meta-tags, Twitter Card and Facebook Open-Graph from the post-frontmatter or globally
  - Adding lazy-loading attributes to images (optional via extension)
  - Global definitions of `rel`-attributes for root-domain, sub-domains, and external links (optional via extension)